 For each country the Programme defined a single hourly rate in national currency/EUR.
 The hourly rate is standard for each employee regardless of their position.
 The hourly rate to be used in each country is given in the table below:

 Table 10.
-Hourly rate to be used in each country
+Hourly rate to be used in each country for calls 1-3

 Country Hourly rate

 Estonia 29 EUR

 Finland (including Åland) 36 EUR

 Latvia 24 EUR

 Sweden 501 SEK